 Ireland and the EU engage in process of continual change to the legislation governing the environment.
-People should at all times make themselves aware of the very wide range of Irish and EU legislation in force at any time concerning the environment and affecting the daily lives and operation of business in Ireland.
+People should at all times make themselves aware of the very wide range of Irish and EU legislation and Environmental Law in force at any time concerning the environment and affecting the daily lives and operation of business in Ireland.

 Much of EU legislation to protect the environment is quite technical, in that it sets out detailed technical and scientific standards.
 It is also usual for the legislation to require member states to provide information to the European Commission about how they are implementing the rules and about how effective they have been.

 A sample of areas affected by laws and regulations are: